Skip to content

 Terminal window

-Reflex ships embodiment configs for franka, so100, and ur5.
+Tether ships embodiment configs for franka, so100, ur5, and quadcopter (gripperless).
 Custom robots use --custom-embodiment-config <path>.

 The embodiment maps action ranges to robot joint limits and engages ActionGuard for clamping unsafe outputs.
 The response now includes guard_clamped and guard_violations fields.

-For non-experts, reflex chat is a natural-language wrapper around the entire CLI:
+For non-experts, tether chat is a natural-language wrapper around the entire CLI:

 Terminal window